 - introduce user-focused digital tools to improve accessibility and interactivity of information and services

 - establish more effective and accessible engagement with community, businesses, local government and industry.

-A collaborative engagement process will ensure Smart Planning delivers solutions that meet the needs and expectations of Victorians.
-Online and in-person engagement will provide opportunities for all stakeholders to inform the program direction and decision-making.
+A collaborative engagement process will ensure Smart Planning delivers solutions that meet the needs and expectations of stakeholders.

-The Victorian Government's new online engagement tool, Engage Victoria, will provide a platform for stakeholders to give feedback, generate ideas and discuss issues.
-We are also establishing a high-level advisory group and various reference groups to guide progress of the program.
+We have established a high-level advisory group and various reference groups to guide progress of the program.

 The planning system is a key tool of government policy.
 However, it has become increasingly complex, inaccessible and inefficient.